-The aim of the joint action is to strengthen collaboration on personalised medicine within the Union.
-Actions taken should in particular focus on upscaling the access to Personalised Cancer Medicine within Member States, including for metastatic cancer, but also on developing stronger collaborations with the countries associated to the EU4Health Programme that have a strong interest in Personalised Cancer Medicine.
+The aim of the joint action is to strengthen the PCM network within the Union.
+This European network has a solid history, especially in the Netherlands and the Nordic Countries.
+Actions taken should in particular focus on upscaling the access to PCM within Member States, including for metastatic cancer, but also on developing stronger collaborations with the countries associated to the EU4Health Programme that have a strong interest in PCM.

-This action should cover the ambition of the sixth flagship of the Europe's Beating Cancer Plan: 'Cancer diagnostic and treatment for all' initiative and will build on the results of other EU4Health Programme funded projects: the project Personalised Cancer Medicine for all Union citizens (PCM4EU)52, the EU Cancer and Public Health Genomics platform project
+This action should cover the ambition of the sixth flagship of the Europe's Beating Cancer Plan: 'Cancer diagnostic and treatment for all' initiative and will build on the results of other EU4Health Programme funded projects: the project Personalised Cancer Medicine for all Union citizens (PCM4EU)50, the EU Cancer and Public Health Genomics platform project (CAN.HEAL)51, as well as the project for improved diagnostics and survival for all children

-Personalised medicine (europa.eu).
+49 Personalised medicine (europa.eu).

-Personalised Cancer Medicine for all EU Citizens (PCM4EU).
+50 Personalised Cancer Medicine for all EU Citizens (PCM4EU)